CHIRICAHUA NATIONAL MONUMENT ON VINTAGE POSTCARDS

 "Wonderland of Rocks Road, Chiricahua National Monument, Arizona".
 Black & white real photo postcard.
 Published by Frashers Fotos.
 Number X323.
 Distributed by Lollesgard Specialty Co., Tucson, Arizona.
 Probably dates from the late 1940s.

-"Wild Horses near the Wonderland of Rocks, Chiricahua Nat'l Monument, Ariz.".
+"Big Balanced Rock.
+Among the many grotesque formations in Wonderland of Rocks, Chiricahua National Monument, Arizona".
 Black & white real photo postcard.
-Published by Frashers, Inc., Pomona, Calif.
-Number X306.
+Published by Frashers.
+Distributed by Lollesgard Specialty Co., Tucson, Arizona.
+Number X4496.
 Probably dates from the late 1940s.

 "Wonderland of Rocks.
 Chiricahua National Monument.
 Near Douglas, Arizona.
 Nature has fashioned an unusual rock formation through the erosive agency of wind and water".
 Printed color linen-texture postcard.
 Published by Max Kegley Co., Phoenix, Arizona.
 Number 18.
 Probably dates from very late 1940s.